TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

-*   Collier, Lee voters wait ... and wait ... and wait ... to cast ballots Published 10/31/2012 at 5:00 a.m.
-108 comments
+*   Naples resident gives more than $750,000 to Republican groups, candidates Published 11/1/2012 at 5:45 a.m.
+134 comments
-*   Accused killer of Tia Poklemba, captured in Mexico, extradited to Lee County Updated 10/31/2012 at 8:17 p.m.
-31 comments
-*   In the Know: New dining options at former Rossopomodoro and L’Etoile restaurants Published 10/31/2012 at 5:17 a.m.
-17 comments
+*   Bill Clinton will campaign for Obama on Friday in Fort Myers Published 11/1/2012 at 12:02 p.m.
+114 comments
+*   Report: U.S. private sector adds 158,000 jobs in October Published 11/1/2012 at 9:34 a.m.
+57 comments
+*   Naples man accused of punching neighbor, bragging on Twitter Published 11/1/2012 at 6:40 p.m.
+11 comments
 *   Transient shot by Collier deputy released from hospital, arrested Published 10/31/2012 at 8:07 p.m.
-18 comments
+48 comments
-*   Superstorm Sandy: Airports and stock exchange reopen.
-N.J. devastated Updated 10/31/2012 at 12:37 p.m.
-31 comments

-Photo Galleries Massive devastation from Hurricane Sandy Hurricane Sandy Editorial Cartoons: Oct.
-31, 2012

-*   Obama cancels Florida campaign trip, returns to D.C.
-Published 10/29/2012 at 9:05 a.m.
-191 comments
-*   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
-379 comments
+Photo Galleries Hurricane Sandy Your Photos: Trick-or-treating in… 2nd annual Halloween Spooktacular on…

 *   Collier, Lee voters wait ... and wait ... and wait ... to cast ballots Published 10/31/2012 at 5:00 a.m.
-108 comments
+149 comments
+*   Naples resident gives more than $750,000 to Republican groups, candidates Published 11/1/2012 at 5:45 a.m.
+134 comments
+*   Bill Clinton will campaign for Obama on Friday in Fort Myers Published 11/1/2012 at 12:02 p.m.
+114 comments
 *   Superstorm Sandy leaves death, damp and darkness in wake Published 10/30/2012 at 5:33 a.m.
-58 comments
+57 comments
-*   Lee deputies arrest 40 in online child sex sting Published 10/29/2012 at 5:03 p.m.
-53 comments
+*   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
+381 comments

 *   Venice diocese removes once-popular priest in Bonita Springs from priesthood Published 10/24/2012 at 5:10 a.m.
 38 comments
 *   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
-379 comments
+381 comments
 *   Ex-worker sues longtime Collier grower, alleges it hired illegal aliens Published 10/25/2012 at 5:30 a.m.
-67 comments
+68 comments
 *   Endorsement editiorial: The 11 Florida constitutional amendments Published 10/27/2012 at 4:00 a.m.
 5 comments
 *   In the Know: New dining options at former Rossopomodoro and L’Etoile restaurants Published 10/31/2012 at 5:17 a.m.
 17 comments